pinting/TalkJS/README.md

 @user {string} Username
 @pass {string} Password
 @cb {function}

+function(error) {}

 @encrypt {boolean} Encrypt the password locally
 ```

 Login a registered user with the given parameters.
-Local password encryption can be disabled - for example: if we saved the hashed password to localStorage and we want to reuse it, this can be handy.
-The argument for the callback is the same as in registerUser.
+Local password encryption can be disabled - this can be handy, if we saved the hashed password to localStorage and we want to reuse it.

 ### logoutUser